Actinomycosis

 • Thoracic actinomycosis (up to 15% of all cases).

-• Occurs worldwide.
+• Occurring worldwide.

-• More common among the rural population.
+• More common in rural populations.

-• Men > Women.
+• Men > women.

-• Particularly prevalent in developing countries.
+• Most prevalent in developing countries.

 • Predisposing factors